dmpop/konbini/README.md

 - **Rename (Upper Case)** renames photos using the jhead tool and change the file extension to upper case.
 The tool renames photos using the *YYYYMMDD-hhmmss* format (e.g., *19701101-115530*).
 Right-click on the desired photo, choose **Konbini → Rename using EXIF Datetime (Upper Case)**.
 - **Recompress** recompresses photos using the jpeg-recompress tool.
 - **RAW to JPG** converts currently selected RAW file to the JPG format.
 Right-click on the desired photo, choose **Konbini → RAW to JPG**.
-- [Expose](https://github.com/Jack000/Expose) is a tool for generating static photo galleries.
-Switch to a directory contaning photos you want to publish and run the `expose` command.
 - **Unbash** is a script for fetching Unsplash photos matching the specified keyword.
 Run using the `unbash -c [NUMBER] -k [KEYWORD]` command.
 - [Highrise](https://gitlab.com/dmpop/highrise) is a Bash shell script for generating super-resolution images from a stack of lower-resolution photos.
 Run using the `highrise -e [EXT] -d [DIR]` command.
 Replace `[EXT]` with the file extension of the source photos (e.g., *JPG* or *jpg*) and `[DIR]` with the absolute path to the directory containing source photos.
-- [Photo Funnel](https://gitlab.com/dmpop/photo-funnel) is a simple graphical tool for importing, geotagging, and organizing photos and RAW files.
-Run using the `pf` command.

 ## Installation